WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

    - *Shift:* From *“court property”* to *“public resource.”*
    - *Example:* The Transparency & Open Justice Board’s Key Objectives (2024) describe core documents — judgments, evidence, and transcripts — as a public resource, with TIG’s anonym

-## 5. The Data Void Exposed: Lessons from an FOI Request
+## 5. Empirical Testing: The Data Void Exposed

 Having built the logic that transparency depends on transcripts (§4.1), located that logic within the court system’s structures (§4.2), and revealed the empirical “reality gap” of missing transcription metrics (§4.3), we now move to the first stage of practical testing.
 This section examines what the Ministry of Justice (MoJ) and associated court services actually hold in terms of transcript data — their availability, processing, refusal rates, and bottlenecks.
 The analysis is based on a Freedom of Information (FOI) request submitted by **J. Walker on 20 May 2025**, which sought aggregate statistics on transcript requests, funding types, processing times, denials, and technical issues for the period **April 2024–April 2025**.